-Until the scope and use of the proposed central registry is known I can not comment on who should have access.
-However the basic principles of privacy and a valid need to know must be applied at any party being considered for access.
+Until the use of the proposed central registry is known I cannot comment on who should have access.

 What safeguards will be in place to ensure the information contained in the registry will only be accessed for legitimate and approved activities.